Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "reviewer replay audio [12]": Replay audio attached to the card

 "reviewer set flag [12340]": Set a flag on this card (or none for 0), changing colors depending on the number (1/2/3/4)

+"reviewer seek backward": Rewind the audio 5 seconds

+"reviewer seek forward": More the audio forwar 5 seconds

 "reviewer suspend card": Suspend this card